Institutional Review Board

 An IRB action that indicates that review was not initiated or was not completed, resulting in postponement of IRB review, usually due to loss of quorum or other administrative issue.
 Research tabled at a convened meeting will be reviewed at the next convened meeting.

-The purpose of the Reportable Events Policy is to describe the process and requirements Investigators must follow when reporting events that meet reporting criteria to Mercy College’s Institutional Review Board (the MCIRB).
+The purpose of the Reportable Events Policy is to describe the process and requirements Investigators must follow when reporting events that meet reporting criteria to Mercy University’s Institutional Review Board (the MCIRB).

 Reportable Events Form - email to the IRB at mcirb@mercy.edu.